googleapis/google-cloud-cpp/doc/ctype-cord-workarounds.md

 Once the `[ctype = CORD]` annotation is included in the proto files then the correct default depends on the Protobuf version.
-If `google-cloud-cpp` is using Protobuf \< v23 when the annotation is included in the proto files, the `google-cloud-cpp` will enable the workarounds by default.
+If `google-cloud-cpp` is using Protobuf \< v23 and the annotation is included in the proto files, then `google-cloud-cpp` will enable the workarounds by default.

 It is very likely that the default value for this option is incorrect during